Qualification(s): LLB, BEc

-Ben shares his expertise widely, through his Board membership of consumer action group Choice and the work he does with community organisations such as PIAC, as well as via the Law Council of Australia and his authorship of the Representative Proceedings chapter of the Federal Court Case Management Handbook.
-He also worked for 10 years with Sydney's Redfern Legal Centre, he was on the Council of the Law Society of NSW between 1992 and 1995, and he was General Law Manager of Legal Aid NSW for six years before joining Maurice Blackburn in 2000.
+Ben shares his expertise widely, including his five years as a Board membership of consumer action group Choice, the work he does with the Law Council of Australia and his authorship of the Representative Proceedings chapter of the Federal Court Case Management Handbook.
+He previously worked for 10 years with Sydney's Redfern Legal Centre, he was on the Council of the Law Society of NSW between 1992 and 1995 and he was Manager, General Law, at Legal Aid NSW for six years before joining Maurice Blackburn in 2000.

 “I am driven to give a voice to those who would otherwise have to suffer because those who have done them wrong are all too powerful.
 Those of us who conduct class actions for the victims of corporate excesses or human rights abuses are charged with a most rewarding responsibility that gives us a positive charge every day.”

 Memberships & accreditations

 - Class Actions Committee of the Law Council Co-chair

 - Litigation Funding Working Group of the Law Council Co-chair

 - Federal Court Liaison Committee of the Law Council of Australia Member